Somyarani13/bddk-fasterrcnn-resnet-objectdetection/README.md

 # BDD100K Dataset Analysis, Model Training and Inferencing

 # Part1: Streamlit App for Data Processing overview
-This project provides a **Streamlit web application** to perform **data analysis on the BDD100K dataset**.
+This part of the project provides a **Streamlit web application** to perform **data analysis on the BDD100K dataset**.
 It helps visualize the dataset with **bar charts, histograms, and annotated images** showing object detection labels.
 The app allows users to:

 - Analyze **train and validation datasets** (e.g., class distribution, weather, scene conditions).
 - Visualize **unique/interesting samples** by drawing bounding boxes on images.
 - Provide **conclusions and recommendations** for model training.

-The project is containerized using **Docker** to ensure easy deployment and consistent runtime environments.
+The app is containerized using **Docker** to ensure easy deployment and consistent runtime environments.

 ---

-## App Folder Structure
+## Streamlit App Folder Structure
 Make sure the **data is mounted correctly** during runtime.
 Below is the **expected folder structure** for your data and project files:

 ```bash